-There are websites where known vulnerabilities of wordpress and it's plugins are published to make people aware, e.g.https://wpvulndb.com/, but very few development companies or business owners follow these sites to update the installation and ensure that the addon plugins are safe, often taking a install-and-forget approach, and this can be costly.
+There are websites where known vulnerabilities of wordpress and its plugins are published to make people aware, e.g.https://wpvulndb.com/, but very few development companies or business owners follow these sites to update the installation and ensure that the addon plugins are safe, often taking an install-and-forget approach, and this can be costly.

 Case in point: Adobe's massive data leak